xircon/pyside-fm/README.md

 Normal selection uses the current file view selection.

+File pane single-key actions:

+- `O`: open the selected/current item.
+Files open with the desktop default app; folders open in the pane.
+- `P`: preview the selected supported file in the other pane.
+- `R`: open Properties for the selected/current item.
+- `Z`: zoom or restore the active pane.

 Details view also supports tagging:

 - Press Space to tag or untag the current row.